High Latency When I/O Is Very Low

-The reason lies within how latencies are measured.
+The reason lies within how latencies are measured by most servers OSes and Subsystems.
 The operating systems add up a counter of time that each IO takes.
-Tools like DPACK read those counters and divide them by the number of IOPS that the tool has calculated by reading the other cumulative counter where IOs are tracked.
+Software like Live Optics will read those counters and divides them by the number of IOPS that the tool has calculated in a corresponding time period.
 Then the tool does simple division.
 Avg. latency = total time / total IOs for the sample period.

 This works fine when there is a steady state of lots of IO.